ECCCO-mission/overlappogram/_sources/configuration.rst.txt

 **paths** section
 ------------------

-There are four configurables for this section:
+There are five configurables for this section:

 - *overlappogram*: path to the overlappogram image to be inverted.
 - *weights*: path to the accompanying weights used in the inversion.
-Weights should be in units of :math:`\frac{1}{\sigma}` where :math:`\sigma` is the uncertainty or standard deviation
+Weights should be in units of :math:`\frac{1}{\sigma}` where :math:`\sigma` is the uncertainty or standard deviation.
+Weights are optional and the keyword can be omitted to run in weightless mode.
+- *mask*: path to the accompanying mask used in the inversion.
+This mask is optional and the keyword can be omitted to run without a mask.
 - *response*: path to the instrument response.
 - *gnt*: path to the file containing atomic physics values from Chianti, the *G(n, t)* function.